JonathanGailliez/node-mongodb/README.md

 ## Create your own image

 If you want to use a different version of Node.js you can simply create your own image for it.
 Just copy the content of the Dockerfile and replace the first line.

+This image is built from the official Node.js image at https://hub.docker.com/_/node/ and you can find there all the different versions that are supported.

 Your Dockerfile won't need to have an ENTRYPOINT or CMD line as Bitbucket Pipelines will run the script commands that you put in your bitbucket-pipelines.yml file instead.

 ```